GauravSingh-CyberSecurity/Obsidian/Bug Bounty/SQLi/SQLi.md

 **Step #2: Determine the data type of the columns**

-select a, b, c from table1 UNION select NULL, NULL, 'a'    ('+UNION+SELECT+'abcdef',NULL,NULL--) -> error -> column is not type text
+select a, b, c from table1 UNION select NULL, NULL, 'a'    ( '+UNION+SELECT+NULL,NULL--) -> error -> column is not type text
 -> no error -> column is of type text